stat545ubc-2022/Mini_data_analysis_1_Momenul/README.md

   1. `Data analysis milestone 1': It contains all the graphs and summary tables produced in Milestone 1
   2. `Data analysis milestone 2': It contains all the graphs and summary tables produced in Milestone 2
-  3. `output': It has two files, a summary table from milestone 1 and fitted model object from milestone 2
+  3. `output': It has two files, a summary table from milestone 1 and fitted model object from milestone 2 Again, It has two files (one is .Rmd, another one .md) for each milestone.

+ ## How to start
+ Start with the milestine 1 and then milestone 2.